-HMS 305 Counseling Theory

-This course provides an overview of current major approaches to counseling and psychotherapy.
+HMS 305 Counseling Theory (3) This course provides an overview of current major approaches to counseling and psychotherapy.
 The varied theories regarding development of personality, psychological health, and psychological dysfunction will be presented.
-Prerequisite: HMS 110 or PSY 100 or consent of instructor.

-HMS 315 Counseling Techniques (3)

-This course covers diagnosis, intervention strategies, and counseling skills.
+HMS 315 Counseling Techniques (3) This course covers diagnosis, intervention strategies, and counseling skills.
 The theoretical foundations and professional skills training provided in this course should enable the student to understand clients' problems more fully and accurately and to intervene more effectively.
 Prerequisite: HMS 305.
 (Same as PSY 315)